- You are here:

 Wildlife Highlights

-An ocean safari is one of the highlights in Maputo National Park.
+An ocean safari is one of the highlights in Maputo NP.
 Dolphins and turtles are seen frequently and lucky visitors might also see whale sharks or manta rays.
 From July to November, humpback whales can also be spotted during their annual migration.
 From late October to late March, both loggerhead and leatherback turtles nest on the beaches.
 The hatchlings emerge from December through to late May.

 Best Time for Wildlife Viewing